zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

 #

-## 5.2 - **llwrite**
+## 5.2 - ``llwrite``

-    int llwrite(const unsigned char *buf, int bufSize)
+    int llwrite(const unsigned char `buf, int bufSize)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*llwrite*'s goal is to send information to the receiver in an information frame and, because of this, is exclusively used by the transmitter (no information frame is ever sent by the receiver).<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`llwrite`'s goal is to send information to the receiver in an information frame and, because of this, is exclusively used by the transmitter (no information frame is ever sent by the receiver).<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, it writes to the serial port using a function called *sendIFrame*.
-This auxiliary function takes the serial port file descriptor (global variable in our link layer code file), the current protocol's sequence number, the file buffer and its filesize and, after building an information frame with these latter 3 parameters, writes it to the file descriptor.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, it writes to the serial port using a function called `sendIFrame`.
+This auxiliary function takes the serial port file descriptor (global variable in our link layer code file), the file buffer and its filesize and the current protocol's sequence number.
+After building an information frame with these latter 3 parameters, it writes the frame to the file descriptor.
 This information frame follows the same structure every time:
 - a starting flag (1 octet),
 - the address of the information (1 octet),
 - the control field that carries the sequence number (1 octet),